uyuni-project/uyuni/README.md

 Before you start, make sure you know about the [**basic concepts**](https://cucumber.io/docs/reference) of Cucumber that we are using in this testsuite: features, scenarios and steps.

-Apart from Cucumber, testsuite relies on a number of [software components](docs/software-components.md).
+Apart from Cucumber, the testsuite relies on a number of [software components](docs/software-components.md).

 # Running the testsuite

-You can run the Spacewalk Testsuite [with sumaform](https://github.com/moio/sumaform/blob/master/README_ADVANCED.md#cucumber-testsuite).
+You can run the SUSE Manager testsuite [with sumaform](https://github.com/moio/sumaform/blob/master/README_ADVANCED.md#cucumber-testsuite).

 ## Core features, idempotency and tests order

 The tests (features) included in the `[testsuite.yml](https://github.com/SUSE/spacewalk-testsuite-base/blob/master/run_sets/testsuite.yml)` file will be executed sequentially from the top to the bottom.

-The features are grouped by core and secondary features.

 [Idempotency](docs/idempotency.md) is the faculty to run same the feature any number of times.
 The basic idea of such a feature is that it does not change its environment.

+The features are grouped by core and secondary features.

 For the group of the **core features**, the order is relevant.
 The core features are by design not idempotent, and serve to create a basic testing environment.